pviwatkurkul/cse15l-lab-reports/lab-report-2.md

 * The test here is creating two ArrayLists, one that will be used on the method, and one that is the expected output

-* assertArrayEquals() is compare the expected output to the array that is being called onto to the method through the use of calling the class that is holding the interface method.
+* assertArrayEquals() is to compare the expected output to the array that is being called onto to the method.
+We can do that through the use of calling the class that is holding the interface method and running it.

 ~~~
 {